rwblokzijl/stablecoin-survey/paper.md

 The minimum collateral required varies between systems.
 It is the responsibility of the speculator to maintain a collateralization ratio above the minimum requirement, or they get margin called.

-The collateralization requirement depends on the volatility of the collateral used.
+The collateralization requirement depends on the volatility of the collateral used, as well as how the network is intended to be used.
 Since the margin call of a contract takes time to find an investor someone willing to close it, there needs to be a buffer for the price of the collateral to fall even further.
 This buffer is the gap between the minimum ratio and 100%.

-This means that network doesn't lose any collateral as long as the collateral doesn't drop to $1/c$ within the time it takes to margin call a contract.
-Where
-$c$ is the minimum collateralization ratio.
+Networks with faster methods of margin calling, can have lower collateralization ratios, thus allowing investors to leveraging their bets even higher.

 ## Mechanisms for speculator to investor match making

-Stablecoins that utilise these derivative contracts are usually built with a system that aligns the incentives of the stablecoins within some structure.
-Variations in these systems leads to differences in features like:
+Stablecoins that utilise the CDP model are part of a system that aligns the incentives of the markets.
+Variations in these incentives these systems lead to differences in features like:

- - the direction of interest payments,
+ - the direction of interest payments
- - the matching of investor to speculator,
+ - the investor to speculator matchmaking,
  - the amount of collateral put up by each party,
- - the mechanism of a margin call or forced-settlement.
+ - the mechanism for handling under-collateralized CDPs

 To explain the variation between the systems we use some examples.
-We show how defences in the purpose of the system leads to differences in the features, and how the price keeps stabilising.
+We show how differences in the purpose of the system leads to differences in the features, and parameters of the network.

 ### Reserve bank speculator model

 In the first type of system the speculators collectively act like a reserve bank.

-The creation and destruction of stablecoins are controlled by the speculator.
-Anyone can create a debt-contract, deposit collateral and mint stablecoin tokens as long as they remain properly overcollateralized.
+The creation and destruction of stablecoins are controlled by the speculators.
+Anyone can create a debt-contract, deposit collateral and mint stablecoin tokens as long as they remain properly over-collateralized.
 The contract can also be closed at any time by depositing an equal amount of stablecoins to get the same collateral back.

-It is important to know that, in this system, the amount of stablecoins created is determined by the price, in say dollars, of the collateral at the time of minting.
-This leads to the following incentive structure:
+In this system, the amount of stablecoins created is determined by the price, in say dollars, of the collateral at the time of minting.
+This leads a particular incentive structure.
 If the market value of the token is higher that 1 dollar a speculator is incentivised to deposit more collateral and mint more tokens.
 These token can then be sold on the market.
 Increasing the supply, thus dropping the price back to one dollar.
-The benefit of the speculator here is that they were able to create a debt contract at a favorable rate.
+The benefit of the speculator here is that they were able to create a CDP at a favorable rate.
 If, when they pay back the tokens, the market value of the token is lower than when they sold the coins, they will make a profit.

-If the market value of the token is lower than a dollar, any speculator with an open contract can buy the tokens at a discount and close their contract out at a profit given that they bought sold the tokens at a higher price.
+If the market value of the token is lower than a dollar, any speculator with an open contract can buy the tokens at a discount and close out their CDP at a profit given that they bought sold the tokens at a higher price.
 This leads to fewer coins on the market, thus increasing the value back up to a dollar.